JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 Being able to deploy your application and machine learning models quickly is a definite must.

 ### Web Programming
-I will more on REST API here
+More on REST APIs here

 ### Learning Linux
 I already covered a lot of this in my book - [Linux, Programming and Hacking for Beginners](https://www.amazon.com/dp/B01N0CF3L5) - but it is something you will need to concentrate on.